 So you can use both the thermal mass and the temperature of the earth to your advantage.
 It will help keep your house to a set temperature of around 14°C in winter.
 Then with a bit of heat from the sun or a heat source, you can keep your home comfortable during the colder months.
-In summer the earth will keep your home cool.
+In summer, the earth will keep your home cool.
 The earth will shade your house from the hot summer sun.
 And the earth will absorb some of the heat from the air in the house and keep your home cooler.
 So you cut any required heating and cooling.

 The earth shelter house can also provide efficient fire protection from bushfires.
 If you build a bushfire shelter, you have to build to the Australian Standards.
-The Australian Building Codes Board produced a design and construction standards in 2014.
+The Australian Building Codes Board produced design and construction standards in 2014.
 This was for private bushfire shelters.
 You can read the standard and find out the requirements for a private bushfire shelter.

 Are underground houses cooler?

-In summer the house stays cool because the cooler ground around the house absorbs the heat.
-As the ground stays a cool 14°C.
+In summer, the house stays cool because the cooler ground around the house absorbs the heat as the ground stays a cool 14°C.

-If you think of Coober Pedy in northern South Australia.
+Suppose you think of Coober Pedy in northern South Australia.
 Coober Pedy has a hot desert climate with a gibber desert not far from the township.
 The temperatures in Coober Pedy can go up to the high 40°C during summer.
 Guaranteed year in year out.

 The people of Coober Pedy have adapted and resorted to living in below ground or underground houses.
 Called dugouts, they are comfortable in the hot summer.
-Dugouts stay around 23dgC all year round.
+Dugouts stay around 23degC all year round.
 Without electricity or air conditioning.

 What is a berm house?